TV vs projector: Which is best?

 LCD vs DLP vs LCOS projectors

 Just as with HD TVs, most projectors come in either cheaper ‘HD-ready’ 720p models, or those that can support 1080p, or 'Full HD'.
+You can also now buy 4K projectors, though they tend to be a fair bit more expensive.
 Beyond that, there are also three core types of projectors to choose from - LCD, DLP and LCOS - each with its own particular pros and cons.

 DLP projectors